Fort Saint Charles

 On June 6, 1736 an expedition departed from Fort Saint Charles, consisting of Jean Baptiste de La Vérendrye (the eldest son) with the Jesuit missionary priest Father Jean-Pierre Aulneau and nineteen French-Canadian voyageurs.
-They were headed for Fort Michilimackinac.
-They had traveled only a few kilometres from the fort when they were attacked by Sioux, who killed everyone in the party.
-The Sioux were retaliating against La Vérendrye père, who they believed was trading guns to their traditional enemies, the Cree and Assiniboine.
+They were headed for Fort Michilimackinac to get winter supplies before exploring further west.
+They had traveled only a few kilometres from the fort when they were attacked by Dakota people, who killed everyone in the party.
+The Dakota were retaliating against La Vérendrye père, who was trading guns for beaver skins to their traditional enemies, the Cree and Assiniboine, in an effort to both cover his mounting expenses and get out of debt.
 The expedition members were killed on a small island, called Massacre Island, Ontario, however historians have been unable to reach consensus on its exact identity.
 After the massacre was discovered, La Vérendrye père directed that the bodies of his son and the priest, and the heads of the 19 voyageurs, be brought back for burial at Fort Saint Charles.
 The remains of his son and the priest were buried under the altar stone of the chapel, and the voyageurs were buried outside.

 The fort was abandoned in 1749.